 This simple statement offers an elegant guide for making choices, both large and small.
 Every decision we make impacts our well-being in some way.
-By recognizing this connection, we sharpen our instinct to make good choices.
+By recognizing this connection, we sharpen our instinct to make positive choices.
 Like a muscle, this decision-making reflex strengthens with guidance and practice.
 Positive Action provides a framework and vocabulary to support this process.

 Training a muscle requires discipline and more importantly, an understanding of how muscles are formed and maintained.
 Our actions are formed through a complex interplay of intuition, needs and desires.
 Youth often remain unaware of the intricacies of human psychology.
 Yet to really understand how we learn, we must distill these complexities into age-appropriate concepts that resonate and inspire growth.